alexander-klokov/image-convolution/README.md

 ## Kernel 4a: Input Padding

-After adapting the tiling strategy, I'm getting a complaint from the Profiler regarding "L2 Slices Workload Imbalance" and a guidance to "balance the number of active cycles across L2 Slices."
+After adapting the tiling strategy, I'm still getting the complaint from the Profiler regarding "L2 Slices Workload Imbalance" and a guidance to "balance the number of active cycles across L2 Slices."

 L2 cache slices are partitions of the GPU's L2 cache.
 Instead of a single, monolithic L2 cache, the total cache capacity is divided into multiple independent sections.
 Each slice is a physically separate part of the cache with its own set of memory controllers.
 When a memory request comes from an SM, a hashing function is used to determine which L2 cache slice contains the requested data.
 This function ensures that memory addresses are distributed across the slices, allowing for more concurrent access.
 On my RTX 4060 Laptop GPU, with Ada Lovelace architecture, the L2 cache size is 24 MB.